 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, we offer a Mortgage Pre-Qualifying Calculator.
+If you want to run your own numbers, we offer a Mortgage Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be thrilled to pre-qualify you to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to determine how much you can afford.

 Got a Question?